NBA Inside Stuff: Broadcast history

 NBA Inside Stuff was usually the bridge program for NBC between TNBC (or, in its first two seasons, its Saturday morning cartoon lineup) and Saturday afternoon programming, usually sports.
 In the late 1990s, the program received some adaptation in order to meet the FCC's educational and informational requirements.
 In 2002, ABC took over the show from NBC after the latter network's contract with the NBA as the exclusive network rights-holder had expired.

-When it moved to ABC in the fall of 2002, it aired at the tail end of the network's ABC Kids Saturday morning block, serving as a bridge between that and their afternoon sports programming (occasionally being moved to Sundays during college football season).
+When it moved to ABC in fall 2002, it aired at the tail end of the network's ABC Kids Saturday morning block, serving as a bridge between that and their afternoon sports programming (occasionally being moved to Sundays during college football season).

 For its first two years there, the show suffered from a decline in viewership.
-When asked why he thought the show had gotten off track, Rashad had said, “because ABC locked us into a timeslot that didn’t fit the content, causing the show to suffer in the ratings.”
-Many of the 18- to 34-year-old viewers who were drawn to the show on NBC throughout the ’90s failed to follow it to its new home on ABC.
-In the fall of 2004, as an effort to boost ratings, the show was moved to Sunday afternoons, still leading into sports programming.
+When asked why he thought the show had gotten off track, Rashad had said, "because ABC locked us into a timeslot that didn’t fit the content, causing the show to suffer in the ratings."
+Many of the 18- to 34-year-old viewers who were drawn to the show on NBC throughout the 1990s failed to follow it to its new home on ABC.
+In fall 2004, as an effort to boost ratings, the show was moved to Sunday afternoons, still leading into sports programming.

 NBA Inside Stuff last aired on January 15, 2006.
 It was then replaced with the similarly themed NBA Access with Ahmad Rashad (which ran on ABC until 2011).
 As its name implies, Rashad was the host.
 Reruns of Inside Stuff were moved at that time to NBA TV.

-In 2013, NBA TV announced that after a seven-year hiatus, NBA Inside Stuff would return with Grant Hill and Kristen Ledlow as hosts, with Shaq as a sometimes fill-in host.
+In 2013, NBA TV announced that after a seven-year hiatus, NBA Inside Stuff would return with Grant Hill and Kristen Ledlow as hosts, with Shaquille O'Neal as a sometimes fill-in host.
 The commercial for the then-newly resurrected NBA Inside Stuff later aired on NBA TV.
-This version ended in 2016.
+This version ended in 2018.